edoardopieropan/ros_homework1/README.md

 ![node structure](images/rosgraph.png)

 Nodo1 send every 1 second a message to Nodo3 containing name, age, course information.
 Nodo3 saves the values received.
-Nodo2 is listening to a keyboard input and when ENTER is pressed a message is sended to Nodo3 that will process the input and display the right output.
+Nodo2 is listening to a keyboard input and when ENTER key is pressed a message is sended to Nodo3 that will process the input and display the corresponding output.

 ## License